 Remember that becoming net-zero means producing less carbon emissions alongside increasing forests and greenery to absorb some of the greenhouse gases.
 Encourage staff to have a plant on the windowsill.
 Green up the car park with shady trees and low-maintenance bushes and perhaps dedicate space to a herb garden that employees can tend to and pick.

 Those green leaves create cleaner air by absorbing carbon dioxide and adding oxygen back into the air.
 Tending a living plant is also known to reduce stress – an extra benefit for your eco-conscious staff.

 Make sure your business is doing its part in working towards NetZero.
-Start today by getting an EPC and see how little it costs to promote a greener, cleaner world.
+Start today by getting a green energy survey and see how little it costs to promote a greener, cleaner world.